 2. Boosts sales

 Generally, for popular e-commerce websites, location-based shopping isn’t a problem.
 So customers can pick products of their choice and get them delivered at any given time.
 But a single payment gateway isn’t enough to process payments from different regions.
-For collecting payments from customers, merchants offer multiple payment gateways on the platform.
+For collecting payments from customers, merchants offer multiple online payment gateways on the platform.

 3. Helps run payments smoothly

 Technology influences most parts of our life.
 So we also need to have alternate solutions for business in place to avoid any technical or network problems that come our way.
 As it’s possible for payment gateways to experience some downtime too, when a single payment gateway fails to process payments successfully or doesn’t function properly, the customers can always move to another payment gateway.

 Every payment gateway offers a unique database to the seller.
 And since the relevant data differs, it serves a different purpose for businesses.
 It helps merchants to make better decisions and improve sales through careful analysis of the available data.

 Integrating multiple payment gateways is better for businesses but includes different levels of integrations.
 You know what this means, don’t you?
 It’s time-consuming and may cause issues after integration sometimes.
 Since merchants usually set up payment gateways on the website, the documentation is rather extensive.

 2. It’s expensive!